hush-shell/hush/book/src/intro/basic-constructs.md

 std.assert(x == 3)
 ```

 Functions can also be recursive.
-As they are values, recursive functions are actually closures on themselves.
+As they are values, recursive functions are actually closures on themselves (they capture the variable to which they are assigned).

 ```hush
 function factorial(n)